-Biodiversity and invasive non-native species

-All new developments in our capital programme requiring planning permission must deliver a 10 per cent uplift on biodiversity.
+Biodiversity and invasive non-native species All new developments in our capital programme requiring planning permission must deliver a 10 per cent uplift on biodiversity.
 To achieve this, we are applying the biodiversity gain hierarchy prioritising the delivery through the creation and buying of on-site and off-site units.
-We are also prioritising how we can conserve and enhance biodiversity across our business for inclusion in the AMP8 biodiversity performance commitment.
+We are also prioritising how we can conserve and for inclusion in the AMP8 biodiversity performance commitment